philipmjohnson/flutter_agc_mockup_5/README.md

 This repository contains a mockup of the Agile Garden Club application.

-The main changes in this version include:
+The main features added to this version include:

+### 1. A working backend database

-* Firebase Firestore for backend storage.
-* Firebase Authentication for user registration and signin.
+This version uses Firebase Firestore for backend storage and Firebase Authentication for user registration and signin.

-* The assets/initialData directory contains sample data.
-It's checked against data model classes on startup to ensure data model and sample data are in sync, structurally speaking.
-* Freezed for data model classes with serialization and deserialization.
-* FlexColorScheme for theme.
+See the code in lib/repositories/firestore

+### 2. Sample data to check deserialization of domain model classes

+To help ensure that the domain model classes are defined correctly, sample JSON data for all domain model classes are stored in assets/initialData.

+Then, when the system starts up, the verifyInitialData() method is called in main.dart to simply check that this JSON data can be read in without an error.

+### 3. Domain model classes use Freezed to support ADT and serial/deserialization

+See Chapter, Garden, News, and User features for examples.

+### 4. Flex Color Scheme for a custom color scheme

+This system uses a built-in theme from Flex Color Scheme to provide a custom color scheme.
+See main.dart for details.

-* Flutter Native Splash for a custom splash screen
+### 5. Flutter Native Splash for a custom splash screen

+Tired of seeing a blank screen while your app initializes?
+This system uses Flutter Native Splash to show the AGC logo while the system initializes.

+See the Flutter Native Splash documentation for instructions.
+It is mostly specified in pubspec.yml.

-* Riverpod 2 annotations for provider declaration.
+### 6. Riverpod 2 annotations to simplify provider declarations.

-* Riverpod's AsyncValue to support asynchronous processing.
-* GlobalSnackBar for notification.
+Once you get the hang of them, Riverpod annotations are totally the best way to define providers.

+They are defined in the data/ directories.
+See chapter_provider.dart, garden_provider.dart, help_provider.dart, and news_provider.dart.

-* A custom widget called "AllData" to support retrieval of multiple collections
+### 7. AllData to support retrieval of multiple collections

+In many situations, a screen will need data from multiple collections in order to display itself correctly.

+We also want the screen to automatically update when another client modifies the database (the canonical example is a chat client, where you want to see new messages without refreshing the page).

+The AllData class (and associated provider) illustrates one way to easily provide a screen with data from multiple collections.

+### 8. Riverpod's AsyncValue to manage AllDataProvider return states

+The all_data_provider.dart file defines a provider called AllDataProvider.
+It returns an AsyncValue when watched.
+This AsyncValue makes it easy to display different things on the screen depending upon what state the AsyncValue is in (data, loading, error).

+See chapters_view.dart, gardens_view.dart, news_body_view.dart for examples.

+### 9. Global Snack Bar for notification

+When you add or edit a domain entity, it is nice to have the system confirm that the update was successful.
+See add_garden_view, edit_garden_view, or garden_summary_view.dart for examples of the use of the Global Snackbar.

+See global_snackbar.dart and main.dart for how to set it up.

+### 10. Controller design pattern for data mutation

+Andrea Bizzotti documents a nice controller-based design pattern for data mutation (i.e. creating, updating, and deleting domain entities).
+See below for a link.

+You can see an implementation of this design pattern in edit_garden_controller.dart.
+Only the Garden domain entity supports CRUD in this example system.

+### Background reading

 To make this system easier to understand, you might want to read the following Code With Andrea articles.
 This system follows those recommendations:
 * <https://codewithandrea.com/articles/flutter-riverpod-generator/>